Decoding the Ransomware Lifecycle: Detecting Early Signals in East-West Traffic

 Discover more

 ExtraHop is on a mission to arm security teams to confront active threats and stop breaches.
 Our RevealX™ 360 platform, powered by cloud-scale AI, covertly decrypts and analyzes all cloud and network traffic in real time to eliminate blind spots and detect threats that other tools miss.
 Sophisticated machine learning models are applied to petabytes of telemetry collected continuously, helping ExtraHop customers to identify suspicious behavior and secure over 15 million IT assets, 2 million POS systems, and 50 million patient records.
-ExtraHop is a market share leader in network detection and response with 30 recent industry awards including Forbes AI 50, Cybercrime Ransomware 25, and SC Media Security Innovator.

-Learn more at our About Us page.
+Learn more at our about us page.